quanta-kt/EquiBot/README.md

 ## Contributing
 This project is open for any suggestions, PRs and feature requests. :smile:

-Please make sure you write tests for any feature you add in `tests.py` whenever necessary.
+Please make sure you write tests in `tests.py` whenever necessary.

 ## Usage and setup